This is a partial list of guest speakers, and regularly scheduled instructors.

 Ana Ramirez-Palmer, M.A., earned her M.A. from the Augustine Institute and a Certificate in Advanced Catechetics from the University of Sacramento.
 Ana retired from 33 years in State government service, ten years of which were as a warden in the California prison system.
 She and her husband, Steve, serve their parish as youth ministers and catechists.

 Fr.
-Art Wehr, S.J., graduated from the University of San Francisco in 19__.
+Art Wehr, S.J., graduated from the University of San Francisco.
 Two years later, he entered the Society of Jesus.
 He earned an M.A. in Philosophy from Fordham University and an S.T.D. in Theology at the Gregorian University in Rome.
 He was ordained at St. Mary’s Cathedral in San Francisco and currently serves as parochial vicar at St. Ignatius Parish, Sacramento.